-Fiber from whole grains, fruit and vegetables absorb water in the body and toxins it contains (such as water soluble toxins secreted by the liver in bile salts).
-Liver excretion of toxins in bile is reabsorbed in the intestines – unless fiber is present to absorb those water soluble toxins.
+Fiber from whole grains, fruit and vegetables, absorb water and toxins in the body (such as water soluble toxins secreted by the liver in bile salts).
+Liver excretion of toxins in bile is then reabsorbed in the intestines – unless fiber is present to absorb those water soluble toxins.
 Fiber is not absorbed or broken down: it simply adds bulk and water to fecal matter, which lubricates stool, as well as making it pass more quickly and easily out of body – taking toxins with it.

 Nutritional aids to detoxification: